microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote_images_files.md

 > **Note:**
 > To get images on a OneNote page, first send a [GET request for the page content](onenote-get-content.md#page-html-content).
 This returns the URLs to the image resources on the page.
-Then you separate [GET requests to the image resources](onenote-get-content.md#image-or-other-file-resource).
+You then separate [GET requests to the image resources](onenote-get-content.md#image-or-other-file-resource).

 #### Image attributes